MiguelSombrero/bloogie-backend/README.md

 ## System requirements

 Application requires Java 8+.
 It also requires local mongoDB installation OR you have to define remote mongoDB service in application-{profile}.properties file.
-Maven is required for managing the project.
+Maven is required for managing and building the project.

 ## Installation